vipulnaik/diet-exercise-health/best-practices/best-practices-around-saliva-collection-for-genetic-testing.md

-My first round of saliva collection (started about 39 minutes after I last drank water) took about a minute and was very bubble-free, but it seemed to include some gooey material that I was worried was some sort of contamination (it may have beem mucus or some food particle reflux or something from the tissues I was using to wipe my mouth during the process).
+My first round of saliva collection (started about 39 minutes after I last drank water) took about a minute and was very bubble-free, but it seemed to include a small strand of gooey material that I was worried was some sort of contamination (it may have beem mucus or some food particle reflux, considering I had eaten a little over an hour ago).
 To be safe, I poured it off and re-collected.
 However, this second time the collection took about 3 minutes and did have a fair amount of bubbles.
 I tried draining off the bubbles on top, but didn't succeed, and instead drained the saliva below the bubbles to some